 Pruning.
 Strong winter winds can break limbs and branches.
 While fall is not the best time for pruning because it might lead to freeze damage, removing long thin branches that are likely to break is better than having them break off.
 Thinning out a dense tree in a windy spot might prevent it from being blown over.
-If nothing else, dead wood is easier to recognize and remove while living branches still have leaves.
+If nothing else, dead and diseased wood is easier to recognize and remove while living branches still have leaves.
+Sterilize the pruning tool after each cut with Lysol or Clorox wipes to prevent spreading diseases to the next cut.

-Hydrangeas and other summer blooming deciduous shrubs can also be cut back in the fall.
+Hydrangeas and other summer blooming deciduous shrubs can also be cut back in the fall or left until late winter.
 Mophead and lacecap hydrangeas bloom on old wood, so cut them back to about half of their height.
 Look for pairs of fat buds on the stems and leave at least one pair on each stem.
-These are the buds that will grow into flowers.
+These are the buds that will grow into branches that produce flowers.
 PG hydrangeas, with the cone shaped flowers, bloom on new wood.
 You can cut them back to a few inches tall and they will still bloom

 Do not prune spring blooming shrubs such as forsythia and lilacs or else many flowers will be cut off.
 The time to prune spring flowering plants is in the spring after they bloom.

 Leaves need to be removed from lawns before grass is smothered, but leaves can be a valuable asset.
-Healthy leaves can be left in tree, shrub and flower beds as a mulch, which is what happens in nature.
+Healthy leaves can be left on lawns to recycle the nutrients if the leaves are mowed with a mulching mower to chop up the leaves and work them down into the grass.
+If there are still leaves sitting on top of the grass, mow again and bag the excess leaves.
+The chopped up leaves can also be spread in tree, shrub and flower beds as a mulch, which is what happens in nature.
 I always mow up leaves rather than raking them up.
-This chops up the leaves so they lie flatter and do not catch the wind and blow around.
-Also, I set the mower height one notch lower each time I mow while leaves are dropping.
+I set the mower height one notch lower each time I mow while leaves are dropping.
 This adds more grass clippings to the leaves so they make better compost.
 One part grass clippings to three parts leaves is ideal.
 However, black walnut leaves and Tree of Heaven (Ailanthus) leaves should not be added to compost because chemicals in the leaves can hurt other plants.
 Oak leaves have a lot on tannic acid which is not the best for compost, but they are very good for using as mulch to prevent weeds.
 However, if leaves are diseased, they might re-infect the new leaves next year.
 Send diseased leaves to recycling, or at least move them to the far side of the yard away from susceptible plants.

 Rainfall is normally beneficial, but too much at a time can cause trouble.
-When the soil becomes soggy, roots are not able to gather water and nutrients.
+When the soil becomes soggy and soft, it does not provide a solid anchor for plant roots.
+Large trees might be blown over in a strong wind.
+Also, roots are not able to gather water and nutrients when soil is saturated with water.
 There are cases of plants wilting while surrounded by standing water.
 There was plenty of water, but the roots could not absorb it because they were starved for oxygen.
 Plants will stay healthier through the winter if the soil has good aeration and drainage.

 Lawns may need to be aerated every year to every four years, depending on the soil and amount of foot traffic.
 The best kind of aerator cuts a plug of soil every few inches and drops it on the ground.
 Running a rotary mower over the lawn will shatter the plugs and return them to the soil.
 Then a thin layer of sand or Profile Soil Conditioner can be applied and raked into the lawn to fill the holes.